|Nutritional Guidelines (per serving)|

 Serve this well-seasoned pork chop and rice meal with the optional frozen peas or use your family's favorite vegetables.
 Whether you use the crock pot or make it faster in your trusty skillet, the dish will not disappoint.

 Converted rice—also known as parboiled rice—holds up a bit better than regular long-grain rice in the crock pot.
 To ensure the rice is not overcooked and mushy, check the rice after about 4 hours.
 A brown and wild rice blend is another excellent choice for this recipe for texture and flavor.
 Feel free to add about 1 cup of sliced mushrooms to the skillet with the onion, or add a drained can or jar of sliced mushrooms

 - 1 1/2 pounds boneless pork chops (1/2-inch to 3/4-inch thickness)

 - 1 1/4 cups converted rice

 - 1 3/4 cups chicken stock

 - Optional: 1 1/2 cups frozen peas (thawed)

 Pat the pork chops with paper towels to dry.
 Sprinkle with kosher salt and freshly ground black pepper.

-Peel the onion and cut it into 1/2-inch pieces.
+Peel the onion, cut it into 1/2-inch pieces, and set it aside.